Bachmann Industries: Global expansion

-In 1989 a European division was set up initially reusing the moulds previously used for the Palitoy Mainline model railway products to create the Bachmann Branchline models.
+In 1989, a European division was set up initially reusing the moulds previously used for the Palitoy Mainline model railway products to create the Bachmann Branchline models.
 It took over Palitoy's location and established its European headquarters in Barwell, Leicestershire, England, which continues today as the Bachmann UK headquarters.

-In 1991 Bachmann established a sales office in Ontario, Canada, but had it closed down in 1996.
+In 1991, Bachmann established a sales office in Ontario, Canada, but had it closed down in 1996.

-In 1992 it bought Liliput of Austria, and established its Continental Europe headquarters in Fürth, Germany.
+In 1992, it bought Liliput of Austria, and established its Continental Europe headquarters in Fürth, Germany.
 In 1997 it moved to Altdorf bei Nürnberg, Germany, which continues today as the German Liliput headquarters.

 In 2000 it bought Graham Farish.

-Bachmann started to work with the Chinese National Railway in 1999, and in 2000 started to produce its first model "East Wind 11 Diesel".
+Bachmann started to work with the Chinese National Railway in 1999, and in 2000 it started to produce its first model "East Wind 11 Diesel".
 Chinese outline models under the Bachmann China name, opening the world's first Bachmann speciality retail shop in Shanghai in 2005.
 Bachmann China is based in Shanghai.

 Kader's business model for each take over, from its original purchase of Bachmann to the present day, is to buy a perceived quality brand in the target market or country.
 The company then closes local in-country production facilities.
 Armed with state-of-the-art manufacturing machines and AutoCAD systems, Bachmann then improves quality by re-engineering the models in Hong Kong, and reduces cost by producing the models in its jointly owned plant in Dongguan, China.